bionic-gpt/bionic-gpt/website/content/blog/model-denial-of-service/index.md

 Most of the mainstream Gateways support Token Buckets and have mixed support for LLM specific API calls.

 They all seem to lack the ability to support throttling based on specific users.
-So for example we would like to have added a header to our API call based on a particular user.
+So for example we would like to have the ability to pass in user details with each call.

 #### LLM-Lite